Neylepro/JellyMc/README.md

 How To (Server Admins)
 ------
-Paperclip is a jar file that you can download and run just like a normal jar file.
+JellyMc is a jar file that you can download and run just like a normal jar file.

-Download Paper from our [downloads page](https://papermc.io/downloads).
+Download JellyMc from our [downloads page](https://jellymc.neylepro.ml/downloads).

-Run the Paperclip jar directly from your server.
+Run the JellyMc jar directly from your server.
 Just like old times

   * Documentation on using Paper: [paper.readthedocs.io](https://paper.readthedocs.io/)
   * For a sneak peak on upcoming features, [see here](https://github.com/PaperMC/Paper/projects)